lapitstechnologies/audits/README.md

 # Audits

-The following repository contains the security audit reports for smart contracts conducted by our organizaion
+The following repository contains the security audit reports for smart contracts conducted by our organizaion.
+The Smart Contracts have been tested over a given set if vulnerabilities and weaknesses